The 15 most expensive Rolex watches ever sold at auction – from Paul Newman and "Bao Dai" to the Rainbow Daytona, with history and record prices.

 ‘Excellence comes at a price, but it is definitely a competitive advantage.
 The new standard designation is “Excellence Chronometer” and can be displayed on the dial,’ explains the COSC.
 The implementation is planned for October 2026.

-The new seal of approval is part of COSC’s strategy to strengthen its brand positioning among end customers.
-Among other things, this includes certification cards that give buyers access to the test data for their watches.
+The new seal of approval forms part of the COSC’s strategy to enhance its brand image among consumers.
+This includes certification cards that give buyers access to the test data for their watches, among other things.

-The new website also explains the details of chronometer certification in a way that is easy to understand, even for watch novices.
-Industry experts will still find more in-depth information.
-In addition, there are extensive activities on the social media channels of the COSC and its more than 60 partner brands, which are also aimed at attracting newcomers to the world of watches and raising awareness of the value of precision Swiss watchmaking.
+The new website provides an easy-to-understand explanation of chronometer certification, even for those new to watches.
+However, industry experts will still find more in-depth information.
+Additionally, the COSC and its more than 60 partner brands have an extensive social media presence, with content aimed at attracting newcomers to the world of watches and raising awareness of the value of precision Swiss watchmaking.

 ‘By certifying precision, embodying excellence and promoting this, we are contributing to the global reputation of the Swiss watch industry,’ explains Andreas Wyss.